-Strictly, the Library is connected to L-Space, which connects together ALL libraries, bookshops etc, so it's more than just bigger on the inside...
+The library of Unseen University also is much bigger on the inside - like a Black Hole that can read.
+In fact, the Library is connected to L-Space, which connects together all libraries, bookshops etc., so it's more than just bigger on the inside...

 In Sourcery the heroes transport themselves in a magic lamp which they are carrying at the same time (with the lamp also inside itself).
 The trick is in pulling this off before the laws of physics find out.

-When Rincewind first sees the inside of Death's cottage, the narration comments that he's so used to this that "The way things were these days, he'd have laughed sarcastically if anyone had said you couldn't fit a quart into a pint pot."
+When Rincewind first sees the inside of Death's cottage in The Light Fantastic, the narration comments that he's so used to this that "The way things were these days, he'd have laughed sarcastically if anyone had said you couldn't fit a quart into a pint pot."